dcdeepesh/Doge/README.md

 There's a small catch when using Doge.
 Because of how Discord's security features work, even if you connect Doge to your Discord client, it won't work until I whitelist you myself.
 Hopefully this will change in the future and manual whitelisting won't be necessary (I'm trying to achieve this).

 Until then, drop a message in [this discussion](https://github.com/dcdeepesh/Doge/discussions/2), and unless I have an ongoing feud with you, you'll be whitelisted within a few minutes (unless I'm sleeping).
+Alternatively, if you don't have a GitHub account, you can contact me in other ways (see below), providing your Discord username and discriminator and requesting whitelisting.

 ## Contact and support